rckrieger/resume/README.md

 ## NPM libraies Used
 mdb-react-ui-kit - used to add shadows to the cards within the contact pag <br/>
 react-svg-radar-chart - used to create the skill charts <br/>
-vertical-timeline-component-react - used on the work page to create a timeline
+vertical-timeline-component-react - used on the work page to create a timeline <br/>
+react-slick - used to form image carousels